MrShoenel/rank-model/readme.md

 This way, all the weights related to *k*<sub>*i*</sub> are shared.
 An alternative would be to use a complete own set of weights for each output, which will essentially result in an extra model for each output.
+This is not what we will do, because if this were the purpose, one would simply create separate models instead.